wimpysworld/deb-get/README.md

 <p align="center">
   <b>
     <tt>apt-get</tt> functionality for .debs published in 3rd party repositories or via direct download.
-It works on Ubuntu and derivative distributions.
+It works on Debian, Ubuntu and their derivative distributions.
     <br />
     Made with 💝 for <img src=".github/ubuntu.png" align="top" width="20" />
   </b>